 You can also create additional new documents.
-An easy shortcut to do so is to press Ctrl+N. You can also choose Office New.
-That latter method has the advantage of opening up a dialog box where you can choose a template, if you don't want a totally blank document to start with.
+An easy shortcut to do so is to press Ctrl+N. You can also choose File New.
+That latter method has the advantage of opening a selection of templates you can use to jumpstart your work if you don't want a totally blank document to start with.